PennyTrain/snapit/README.md

 #### Dislike Filter
 ![Dislike filter screenshot](/src/assets/readme/dislike-filter.png)
-- Filter snaps by the number of dislikes via the search bar.
+- Filter snaps by the number of dislikes.
 ---
 #### Like Filter
 ![Like filter screenshot](/src/assets/readme/like-filter.png)
-- Filter snaps by the number of likes via the search bar.
+- Filter snaps by the number of likes.
 ---

 #### Owner Filter